sane-umax_pp.5

 needs to run as root.
 To allow user access to the scanner run the back-

-end through the network interface (See saned(8) and sane-net(5)).
+end through the network interface (see saned(8) and sane-net(5)).
 A

 more relaxed solution (security wise) is to add suid bit to the fron-

-can, right after gaining direct access to IO ports, which lessen risks
+can, right after gaining direct access to I/O ports, which lessen risks

-when being root.
+of being root.

 DEVICE NAMES